This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 Pizza and a movie night was definitely a favorite in the Merrill house when the kids were growing up.
-We would spread out blankets and make Kool Aid and watch the monthly world premieres of the new Disney channel movie.
+We would spread out blankets and make Kool-Aid and watch the monthly world premieres of the new Disney channel movie.
 The kids still talk about that.

 In different seasons of life family movie nights may look a little different.
 Now for us with kids with jobs and extra-curricular activities and crazy class schedules, movie nights are quite rare and usually center around holiday movies during school breaks.
-We still watch Charlie Brown shows every year for Halloween, Thanksgiving and Christmas and we wouldn’t miss Charlton Heston in The Ten Commandments at Easter time.
+We still watch Charlie Brown shows every year for Halloween, Thanksgiving, and Christmas and we wouldn’t miss Charlton Heston in The Ten Commandments at Easter time.

-Weekly movies nights work great for families with littles or when the nest is empty.
+Weekly movie nights work great for families with littles or when the nest is empty.
 It doesn’t need to be a big production, sometimes it’s just mom announcing, drop everything and curl up on the couch with a Harry Potter movie and everyone joins in.

 Pizza isn’t required, though it definitely can help draw in a reluctant movie watcher.
 But think about having some kind of treat or fun food to go with the movie.
 Popcorn and candy, chips and dip, homemade cookies or even peanut butter and jelly sandwiches!